-- Review of BMP: The website was updated multiple times this year to match the changes in the regulations.
-New documents were added along with links to group educational information with the local Planning District Committee. - Program Plan Revisions: Program Plan revisions were not necessary at this time, website was updated.
+- Review of BMP: The website was updated through out the year to help keep the residents up to date on changes.
+New documents were added along with links to group educational information with the local Planning District Committee.
+Staff is looking into adding education for where to donate and provide contactless recycling and donations. - Program Plan Revisions: Program Plan revisions were not necessary at this time, website was updated.